boc-tothefuture/openhab-jruby/docs/examples/how_do_i.md

 ### Manage Multiple Timers

-Multiple timers can be managed in the traditional way by storing the timer objects in a hash
+Multiple timers can be managed in the traditional way by storing the timer objects in a Hash:

 ```ruby
 @timers = {}